Airbnb vs Vrbo: Which is Best for Hosts and Travelers?

 To help you decide, we’ve compared Airbnb and Vrbo and researched their key features, differences, pros, and cons.
 Read on for an in-depth look at, which of these two sites would be a smarter choice for your business or for your next vacation.

-At first glance, Airbnb and Vrbo have a lot in common and offer many similar features to property owners and guests.
+At first glance, Airbnb and Vrbo have a lot in common.
 While both were designed as an alternative to accommodation like hotel rooms, there are a couple of subtle differences that a vacation rental owner will need to keep in mind.

-Airbnb was founded in 2008 and, as of January 2023, they boast 6.6 million active listings in more than 220 countries.
+Airbnb was founded in 2008 and, as of January 2025, boast more than 7.7 million active listings in more than 220 countries.
 Vrbo (originally known as Vacation Rental by Owner) was founded in 1995 and now is owned by the Expedia Group.
-According to their website, there are over 2 million property listings in 190 countries available on the vacation rental platform.
+According to their website, there are over 2 million property listings in 190 countries.

 Airbnb might be a lot newer than Vrbo, but it has quickly stood out as a rental platform that offers more unique experiences for guests compared to Vrbo and other vacation rental sites.
 For example, unlike Vrbo, Airbnb also offers shared spaces.

-While Airbnb boasts more listings and provides services in a higher number of countries, listing a vacation rental property on Vrbo can give hosts further exposure.
+While Airbnb boasts more listings and provides services in a higher number of countries, listing a property on Vrbo can give hosts further exposure.

 Regardless of which rental platform you choose, or whether you decide to list on both Airbnb and Vrbo, it’s important to ensure flawless vacation rental management and effective communication.

-Airbnb hosts and property managers are allowed list various types of properties starting from private rooms to cabins and tiny houses to luxury rentals and beachfront cottages.
+Airbnb hosts and property managers are allowed list various types of properties for private rentals, starting from private rooms to cabins and tiny houses to luxury rentals and beachfront cottages.

 This usually means that travelers looking for more unique and specific property types can find them easily on Airbnb.
 In addition, Airbnb allows hosts to list shared spaces.
 This means that travelers can book single rooms within a home instead of paying for an entire property.